grahamna/audio_Ducking_For_Music/README.md

 - The script is designed to work with the Audacious music player, but it can be adapted to work with other players by changing the MUSIC_PLAYER variable in the scripts.
 - The volume adjustments are done gradually in small steps to avoid abrupt changes in volume.
 - The script uses pactl to interact with PulseAudio or PipeWire, so ensure these services are running correctly on your system.
+- This shell script was developed on Arch Linux

 ---